vadimkantorov/fastvideofeat/README.md

 ##### Performance
 We haven't observed enabling second order boosts accuracy, so it's disabled by default.
 Enabling second order part increases Fisher vector size twice.

 Using simple knn descriptor attribution (default) beats FLANN in speed by a factor of two, however leads to ~1% accuracy degradation in spatio-temporal grids regime.
+However it's enabled by default because of its speed.

-Enabling spatio-temporal grids (disabled by default) is important for maximum accuracy (~2% gain).
+Enabling spatio-temporal grids (disabled by default) is important for maximum accuracy (~2% gain), so it's enabled by default.

 The FLANN parameter that influences speeed is the number of checks, try reducing it to gain speed.